Typhoid

 Typhoid fever is an infection caused by a bacterium called Salmonella typhi.
 It is acquired by faecal-oral spread (when people don't wash their hands properly after going to the toilet and then handle food or drinks), or via faecal contamination of food and water.
 Most cases of typhoid fever in Australia occur in travellers returning from developing countries.

-The symptoms include a high fever (39°C to 40°C), which can last several days, and diarrhoea or constipation.
+The symptoms include a high fever (39°C to 40°C), which can last several days, plus headache, fatigue, muscle pains and constipation or diarrhoea.
 There is an incubation period (before symptoms develop) of one to 3 weeks.
 The diagnosis of this disease depends on finding Salmonella typhi in blood or stool specimens.
-Salmonella typhi can continue to be excreted in the stools of some people after they have recovered from typhoid.
-These people are called carriers and can infect others.

 The severity of typhoid fever varies; some people become extremely ill with widespread infection and other complications.
 Most people in developed countries recover with treatment, but without treatment the fatality rate can reach as high as 20 per cent.